Every now and then I read an article about the value of Cisco certifications, and how they are declining over time.

 I was demotivated by the number of cheaters and the horror stories I’ve read.
 I’ve been demotivated for years now, and been only renewing my CCNP status each three years, instead of gaining more network engineering skills.

-I’ve simply allowed some pussy cheating so-called “engineers” in the industry mess up with my motivation.
+No, here is a better formulation: I’ve let myself get demotivated.
+I’ve simply allowed some pussy mentally weak so-called “engineers” mess up with my motivation.

 Yes, “paper engineers” are cheating: they grab a copy of exam dumps, learn them by heart, pass the exam, and claim to be certified.
-They are taking shortcuts to get “faster” results, in their own eyes.
+Then they come to work bragging about how hard the exam was.
+They are taking shortcuts to get “faster” results, in their own opinion.
+Some others say that Cisco exam wording is hard and using brain dumps helps circumvent that.

 So in a way, my internal representation of IT certifications was over time mutilated by fucking cheaters, low perceived ROI certification value, and a sense of high “fake competitiveness” due to paper certified donkeys.